| Saint Francis de Sales If you have seen this year's

 and weddings.
 Constantly he "preached the Word, in season

 and out of season", by word and example.
+During one of his missions in

 a little town called La Roche, he encountered a deaf-mute named